annabebbington/30274Final-Exploring-Agriculture-and-Drought-using-GEE/README.md

 The [GFSAD dataset](https://developers.google.com/earth-engine/datasets/catalog/USGS_GFSAD1000_V1)  from the Global Food-Security Suppport Analysis Data Project maps where global cropland is rainfed or irrigated.
 > The GFSAD is a NASA-funded project to provide high-resolution global cropland data and their water use that contributes towards global food security in the twenty-first century.
 The GFSAD products are derived through multi-sensor remote sensing data (e.g., Landsat, MODIS, AVHRR), secondary data, and field-plot data and aims at documenting cropland dynamics.

-The GFSAD data contains 6 categories
+The GFSAD data contains 6 categories:

 > 0 - non-croplands
 >